Privacy choices

 bucket[key].r += r; bucket[key].g += g; bucket[key].b += b

-ranked = sort candidates by focus_score(entry, focus), then count
+ranked = sort candidates by focus_score(entry, focus), then count, then HEX

 diversity = focus == dominant ? max(4, quality.diversityDelta - 3) : quality.diversityDelta